 The Cultural North Star emerged from these key themes and was designed with the intention of distinguishing us from our peers.

-Many of our colleagues, partners and leaders across campus are working tirelessly to help UCLA and DGSOM meet our noble mission through culture-related initiatives.
+Many of our colleagues, partners and leaders across campus are working tirelessly to help UCLA and DGSOM meet our noble mission through cultural initiatives.